-HHI connects those that are already doing this work with each other, with resources that exist in the community, and with better and best practices identified through research and involvement in local, state, and national hunger and food system conversations.
+BRINGING PEOPLE TO THE TABLE – We connect those that are already doing this work with each other.
+Additionally, we link them with resources that exist in the community, as well as with best practices identified through research and conversations with local and national participants in the food conversation.
 Additionally, our collaboration and coordination work often allows us to identify gaps that exist in our community’s response to food inequity.

 CAPACITY BUILDING – When gaps are identified, we can provide strategic capacity building support.
 HHI’s largest capacity building project is the development of the Gem City Market, the community’s most significant food access effort.
 HHI’s support of the store is not only wide in scope, but also deep in engagement and commitment.
 Currently, HHI is assisting with the market’s $4.5 million capital campaign, grassroots and membership engagement efforts, health planning, as well as the supporting the market’s governance, site pre-development, policy, and store design.

 STRATEGIC COORDINATION – We believe that if we really want to move towards a hunger-free community, we must drive systematic change.
 We are excited to participate in creating a local food equity plan that will focus on varied strategies to achieve community food security.
 Working with key partners such as the Public Health of Dayton and Montgomery County, The Foodbank, Montgomery County, the City of Dayton and many others, we provide community connections and bring food systems expertise to these conversations.
 HHI also serves as co-strategic coordinator for the two major United Way of the Greater Dayton Area and Montgomery County funded food access collective impact projects.